Marcus-UK/CV/README.md

 - 2:1
 -    Covered a multitude of historical periods.
 -    Thorough grounding in both historiagraphy and political theory.
--    I wrote my dissertation on the use of use of history in the construction of a nationalist identities in twentieth century      Africa.
+-    I wrote my dissertation on the use of history in the construction of nationalist identities in twentieth century      Africa.

 ### Other Qualifications